DarioMastro95/CleverTransfo-Inductor-Doc/src/Steel-ducts.md

 ### Table fields (steel ducts)

-- **Material**: material abbreviation.
+- **Code**: material abbreviation.
 By opening the drop-down menu of the Material field, you see a list of all available materials and can choose the correct abbreviation.
 - **Number**: the number of steel ducts used for a channel.
 For standardisation reasons, it is possible to place 2 or even 3 steel ducts side by side in order to achieve the desired channel width.
 Normally this value is 1.
 - **Core width**: width of the core column on which the winding is made.
 - **Width**: width of the steel duct.